pingcap/docs-dm/en/manage-source.md

   -s, --source strings   MySQL Source ID.
 ```

 Before transferring, DM checks whether the worker to be unbound still has running tasks.
-If the worker does have running tasks, you need to [pause tasks](pause-task.md) before changing the binding and [resume tasks](resume-task.md) after changing the binding.
+If the worker has any running tasks, you need to [pause the tasks](pause-task.md) first, change the binding, and then [resume the tasks](resume-task.md).

 ### Usage example